 Flexible Spending Accounts

-Effective January 1, ASIFlex will be the new flexible spending account administrator.
 Through ASIFlex, the State will continue to offer three types of FSAs: Health FSA, Limited Purpose FSA and Dependent Care.
-If you wish to participate in a FSA for the 2020 plan year, you must re-enroll as your previous election will not roll-over.
-Prior to the beginning of the year, ASIFlex will send you a new debit card to be used for any claims that occur in 2020.
+If you wish to participate in a FSA for the 2021 plan year, you must re-enroll as your previous election will not roll-over.
+If you continue participation, do not discard the debit card from ASIFlex.
+New cards are not automatically issued each year.

 As a reminder, all of the state’s FSA programs have a use-it-or-lose-it rule.
 Money left at the end of the plan year is not rolled over or reimbursed, so plan carefully.
-Please note, if you have funds remaining in your 2019 account, you may continue to submit claims for reimbursed through Key Benefits until the Grace Period expires.
+Please note, if you have funds remaining in your 2020 account, you may continue to submit claims for reimbursed through ASIFlex until the Grace Period expires.

 Employee Enrollment Information Packet